Download page View Overall Database and Server Performance.

 On the views of the Databases window you can:

 - Show only databases meeting certain criteria by entering search criteria in the search box on the top right of the page.

 - Click Filters to show only databases meeting certain search criteria, such as criteria that describes Health, Load, Time in database or Type.

-- Click + to add a new database Collector.
+- Click the + symbol to add a new database Collector.

 - Click Actions to export the data on this window in a .csv formatted file that is automatically downloaded to your specified downloads directory.

 - Click View to switch between card and list view.

 - See the overall performance of your databases and if there are any critical issues with them.
 The server health or status indicates whether criteria has been met for normal, warning or critical health rules.
 The green checkmark indicates that the database is operating within normal conditions, the red exclamation mark indicates that at least one critical health rule has been violated.

 - Click the name of the database to switch to the Database Dashboard for that specific database.